Sitharthan-GR/E-commerce-website/README.md

 **Frontend**
 - HTML, CSS, JavaScript – for product listing, UI, and cart functionality.
-- (Optionally, Bootstrap or your preferred CSS framework.)

 **Backend**
 - C# with ASP.NET Core Web API (assuming from C# mention)